Does mortgage insurance assist the survivors of a deceased policy holder?

 This is the case even if the borrower on the mortgage should die; usually, the property passes to his or her estate, the monthly payments are made, and the policy to protect the lender remains in force.
 If there is a will, the executor becomes responsible for making payments on behalf of the estate, and this continues until the estate is settled, and the property transferred to a new owner or sold.

-Regardless, provided the payments are made by someone the mortgage and policy remains in place.
+Regardless, provided the payments are made by someone responsible for the mortgage and policy remains in place.

 If payments are not made (the loan goes into default), foreclosure proceedings begin and the lender will eventually be paid from this mortgage insurance policy for his costs of foreclosure (legally reacquiring the property and preparing it to be sold).

-There is a kind of "credit life" insurance, often marketed as "mortgage insurance," which is an actual life insurance policy, usually for the face amount of the mortgage.
+There is a kind of "credit life" insurance, often marketed as "mortgage insurance," and this is where the confusion of terms can come into play.
+These policies are actually life insurance policies that are often written for the face amount of the mortgage.
 If the borrower has such a policy and passes on, the policy pays out.

-However, these policies may directly pay the lender; that is, the survivor(s) gets nothing but a paid-off mortgage.
-Because of this, it's usually a better idea to simply take a low-cost term life policy payable to the survivor(s), who can then pay off the mortgage or not as needs dictate.
+However, such policies may directly pay the lender; that is, the survivor(s) gets nothing but a paid-off mortgage.
+Because of this, it's often a better idea to simply take a low-cost term life policy payable to the survivor(s), who can then pay off the mortgage or not as needs dictate.

 Ask the expert